appgate/sdp-user-claim-scripts/fetch-groups-from-graph-api/README.md

 ### Prerequisites

 * Must have administrator access to a Microsoft Entra ID tenant.
-* Must have administrator access to the Admin UI of the Appgate SDP Controller.
+* Must have administrator access to the Admin UI of the AppGate SDP Controller.
 * Must have a working login with SAML or OIDC Application in Azure.

 ## EntraID Configuration